astraub2/TeamSort/README.txt

 Follow directions for your system.
 ---------------------------------------------------------------------
-Configure program:
+User Guide + Program Configuration:

+In command prompt (Terminal for Mac) enter "git clone https://github.com/astraub2/CIS422DEVEL.git"

+Change directory to the CIS422DEVEL folder.

+Enter "git pull origin web_app"

-Copy and rename CONFIG.base.py to CONFIG.py
+Copy and rename the file "CONFIG.base.py" to "CONFIG.py"

 Enter valid login information for database access (your login information)

 Install the necessary modules (if needed):